Context Attribution with Multi-Armed Bandit Optimization: Additional Experiment Details and Results

 \subsection{Models}

-To evaluate the generality and robustness of our context attribution framework, we conduct experiments using two recent open-source large language models that vary significantly in scale, training corpus, and architectural capacity.
-These models enable us to test the effectiveness of our method across both high-resource and resource-constrained deployment settings.
+To evaluate the generality and robustness of our context attribution framework, we conduct experiments with two recent large language models that differ in their training corpora and design philosophies.
+To reflect a realistic black-box attribution scenario, these models are accessed via commercial APIs, where internal model states and full logit distributions are unavailable, and only token-level log-probabilities are provided.

-\paragraph{LLaMA 3 8B.} We employ the 8-billion parameter version of LLaMA 3~\cite{grattafiori2024llama}, a state-of-the-art decoder-only transformer model released by Meta AI.
-Pretrained on a large and diverse corpus using a next-token prediction objective, LLaMA 3 excels at long-context reasoning and generates fluent, high-quality responses.
-It demonstrates strong robustness and lower hallucination rates compared to smaller models, making it particularly suitable for knowledge-intensive and multi-hop reasoning tasks.
-Its superior language modeling performance positions it as a reliable reference point for high-capacity LLMs in our evaluation.
+\paragraph{LLaMA-3.1-8B.} We use the 8B version of LLaMA 3.1~\cite{grattafiori2024llama}, a decoder-only transformer released by Meta AI.
+Pretrained on a vast and diverse corpus with a next-token prediction objective, LLaMA-3.1 excels at long-context reasoning and producing fluent, high-quality responses.
+In our experiments, it serves as a high-capacity baseline to test attribution fidelity in complex reasoning tasks.

-\paragraph{SmolLM 1.7B.} We also include SmolLM 1.7B~\cite{allal2024SmolLM}, a compact decoder-only transformer developed by Hugging Face.
-Due to its limited capacity, SmolLM is more prone to hallucinations and may exhibit reduced consistency in long-context or complex reasoning tasks.
-Its inclusion allows us to evaluate the robustness of attribution methods under constrained model capacity, which is critical for deployment in cost-sensitive or edge-compute environments.